-- 1/2 Cup White Sugar
+- ½ Cup White Sugar

 - 1 Egg

-- 1 tsp Vanilla
+- 1 teaspoon Vanilla

 - 1 Cup Mashed Bananas roughly 3 average size bananas

-- 1 tsp Salt
+- 1 teaspoon Salt

-- 1 tsp Baking Soda
+- 1 teaspoon Baking Soda

-- 1 tsp Cinnamon
+- 1 teaspoon Cinnamon

-- 1/2 tsp Cloves
+- ½ teaspoon Cloves

 - 3 Cups Quick Cooking Oatmeal

-- 1 1/2 Cups Flour
+- 1 ½ Cups Flour

-- 1 1/2 Cups Chocolate Chips
+- 1 ½ Cups Chocolate Chips

 - Prepare baking sheets by spraying them with non-stick cooking spray or by lining them with parchment paper.

 - In a separate bowl, mash the bananas up with a fork.
 Mash them until they are still a bit chunky.
 Pour bananas into the creamed ingredients.

 - Let the mixed cookie dough stand for about 10 minutes.
-After 10 minutes if the dough seems a bit to sticky add a little bit more flour.
-This dough is a stickier type, adding too much flour will result in tough and dry cookies.
+After 10 minutes if the dough seems a bit too sticky, add a little bit more flour.
+This dough is a stickier type; adding too much flour will result in tough and dry cookies.

-Drop cookie dough by Tablespoons onto prepared baking sheets.
+- Drop cookie dough by Tablespoons onto prepared baking sheets.

-Bake for 11 to 13 minutes.
+- Bake for 10-12 minutes.

 - Old-fashioned oats can be used but must be pulsed in a food processor or blender until it's the size of quick oats.